xiaoylu/leetcode_category/Intervals/Readme.md

 ## Discretization and Sorting
 Many problems involve intervals. **Discretization** is usually a good choice dealing with intervals.
 These problems are commonly asociated with **Greedy** algorithm and **Sorting**.

-The sorting can also be done for the upper bound.
-It is more convenient for the intersection problems.
+Usually, we can sort the lower or upper bounds of the intervals.
+It is common for the "intersection" problems.

 **452. Minimum Number of Arrows to Burst Balloons** Find the min size of `S` such that each interval contains at least one element of `S`.
 Note you need to sort by upper bound, but not lower bound.
 Think about why?
 ```
     def findMinArrowShots(self, points):
         ret, end = 0, -float('inf')
-        for l, r in sorted(points, key = lambda x: x[1]):
+        for l, r in sorted(points, key = lambda x: x[1]): # sort by upper bound
             if l > end:
                 ret += 1
                 end = r